Committees of the Board of Governors

 Osteopathic Clinical Research Committee

-The mission of the Osteopathic Clinical Research Committee is to promote, support, and encourage research in osteopathic family practice.
-This responsibility shall not be limited to physicians, but includes students and others closely related to the osteopathic profession.
+The mission of the Osteopathic Clinical Research Committee is to promote, support, and encourage research in osteopathic family medicine.

 Procedural Medicine Committee